Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiments and empirical analysis

+{For large-scale experiments, we follow the self-supervised evaluation pipeline to examine the performance of CACR: we first leverage MoCov2~\cite{chen2020mocov2} design to pre-train a ResNet-50 with CACR loss, and then evaluate the capacity of the pre-trained model in a variety of tasks, including linear probing, downstream few/full-shot image classification, and detection/segmentation.
+Besides these tasks, additional ablation studies are provided in Appendix~\ref{appendix:additional_experiment}.}

-\textbf{Linear probing:} Table~\ref{tab:performance_large} summarizes the results of linear classification, where a linear classifier is trained on ImageNet-1K on top of fixed representations of the pre-trained ResNet50 encoder.
-Similar to the case on small-scale data sets, CACR consistently shows better performance than the baselines using contrastive loss.
-We also test with multi-crop (2 large crops plus 6 small crops) proposed in \citet{caron2020unsupervised}, and observe boosted performance when the positive sampling size increases.
+\textbf{Linear probing:} Table~\ref{tab:performance_large} summarizes the results of linear classification, where a linear classifier is trained on ImageNet-1K on top of fixed representations of the pretrained ResNet50 encoder.
+Similar to the case on small-scale datasets, CACR consistently shows better performance than the baselines using contrastive loss, improving SimCLR and MoCov2 by 2.7\% and 2.2\% respectively.
+Compared with other non-contrastive self-supervised SOTAs, CACR also shows on par performance.

-\textbf{Comparison with advanced architectures:} Beyond the conventional evaluation on linear probing, recent self-supervised learning methods use advanced encoder architecture such as Vision Transformers (ViT)~\citep{vit}, and are evaluated with end-to-end fine-tuning.
-We incorporate these perspectives with CACR for a complete comparison.
-Table \ref{table:comparison_SOTA_ft_linp} provides a comparison with the state-of-the-arts using ResNet50 and ViT-Base/16 as backbone, where we follow their experiment settings and pre-train ResNet50 with 800 epochs and ViT-B/16 with 300 epochs.
-We can observe CACR generally outperforms these methods in both fine-tuning and linear probing classification tasks.

-\textbf{Compatibility with the large negative queue:} MoCov2 uses a momentum queue to maintain enormous number of negative samples and is able to reduce mini-batch size to 256.
-We also adapt CACR into the MoCo-v2 framework and pre-train a ResNet50 encoder with the same setting on ImageNet-100/ImageNet-1k to test the compatibility with such setting.
-Table~\ref{tab:performance_large_CL} summarizes the results of linear classification on these two large-scale data sets.
-Similar to the case on small-scale data sets, CACR consistently shows better performance, improving the baselines at least by 1.74\% on ImageNet-100 and 0.71\% on ImageNet-1K.
-In MoCo-v2, with multiple positive samples, CACR improves the baseline methods by 2.92\% on ImageNet-100 and 2.75\% on ImageNet-1K.
-It is worth highlighting that the improvement of CACR is more significant on these large-scale data sets, where the data distribution could be much more diverse compared to these small-scale ones.